aandrew-me/tgpt/README.md

 Providers:
 The default provider is fakeopen which uses 'GPT-3.5-turbo' model.
-Available providers to use: leo, fakeopen, openai, opengpts, koboldai
+Available providers to use: fakeopen, openai, opengpts, koboldai

-Provider: leo
-Supports personal API Key and custom models.

 Provider: fakeopen
 No support for API Key, but supports models.
 Default model is gpt-3.5-turbo.
 Supports gpt-4